tower-rs/tower/guides/inventing-service.md

 Since you never know exactly which middlewares a `Service` might consist of it is important to not forget about `poll_ready`.

-With all this in place the way to most common call a service is:
+With all this in place, the most common way to call a service is:

 ```rust
 use tower::{